mcrowe/roleable/README.md

     $ bundle

-Run the generator to create migrations and stub models for `Role` and `UserRole`:
+Run the generator to create the `Role` and `UserRole` models and migrations:

     $ rails g roleable:install